maptoolkit/maps-js/docs/type-aliases/FlyToOptions.md

 The average speed of the animation defined in relation to `options.curve`.
-A speed of 1.2 means that the map appears to move along the flight path by 1.2 times `options.curve` screenfuls every second.
-A _screenful_ is the map's visible span.
+A speed of 1.2 means that the map appears to move along the flight path by 1.2 times `options.curve` screenfulls every second.
+A _screenfull_ is the map's visible span.
 It does not correspond to a fixed physical distance, but varies by zoom level.

 #### Default Value